sub-mersion/mis/README.md

-# Solving Maximum Independent Set (MIS) problem with Julia
+# Solving the Maximum Independent Set (MIS) problem

-MIS is expressed as a linear programming problem and solve in Julia using the [JuMP](https://jump.dev) library.
+MIS can be expressed as a linear programming problem.

-TODO:

-- put it in docker, for guaranteed execution on all machines
+We demonstrate in `mis_julia.ipynb` how to solve the MIS in Julia using the [JuMP](https://jump.dev) library, while the script `mis_solver.py` uses the [ortools](https://developers.google.com/optimization) library to solves the MIS on the graph given in input.